Retiring in NC

 Your Chance of Becoming a Victim of Property Crime | Your Chance of Becoming a Victim of Violent Crime |

-North Carolina has one of the largest state-maintained highway systems in the country and is easy to get around.
-Consisting of a vast network of interstates, there are a total of 36 US highways that exist entirely or partially in the state.
+North Carolina has one of the largest state-maintained highway systems in the country, and it is easy to get around.
+Its vast network of interstates includes 36 US highways that exist entirely or partially in the state.

-The North Carolina Division of Highways maintains more than 80,000 miles of roadway in the state, and its job is to build new roads and relay travel information and commute times.
+The North Carolina Division of Highways maintains more than 80,000 miles of roadway in the state.
+Its job is to build new roads and relay travel information and commute times.
 The longest highway in North Carolina is U.S. Route 64, which will take drivers from the Tennessee border to the Outer Banks.

 There are also four international airports in the state for retirees who want to travel and see the world.
 These airports are the Raleigh-Durham International Airport, Charlotte-Douglas International Airport, Piedmont Triad International Airport, and Wilmington International Airport.

-Even though Raleigh does not offer many options for public transportation, there are public bus routes, an Amtrack passenger service, and coastal ferries that residents can take advantage of.
+Even though Raleigh does not offer many public transportation options, residents can take advantage of public bus routes, an Amtrak passenger service, and coastal ferries.
+Luckily, public transportation options continue expanding, particularly in metropolitan areas.

-Golf is the perfect sport for retirement since it is low-impact and provides an enjoyable activity for all ages that provides social, physical, and mental benefits.
-While choosing to retire does not mean that you have to immediately buy a pair of golf clubs, North Carolina is home to some of the best golf courses in the country that welcome thousands of visitors and players each year.
+Golf is the perfect sport for retirement since it is low-impact and provides an enjoyable activity for all ages that offers social, physical, and mental benefits.
+While choosing to retire does not mean you have to buy a pair of golf clubs immediately, North Carolina is home to some of the best golf courses in the country that welcome thousands of visitors and players each year.

 No matter what city in the state you decide to call home, retirees can enjoy film festivals, live music, theater productions, dance performances, and orchestra productions.
 There are also many volunteering opportunities available to get involved in the community.